biocore/pyqi/doc/index.rst

 How do I start using pyqi?
 --------------------------

 Get started with our tutorials.
-These tell you how to organize your project to make use of pyqi, how to stub and build new commands, and how to stub and build new interfaces.
+These tell you :ref:`how to stub and build new commands <defining-new-commands>` and :ref:`how to stub and build new interfaces <defining-new-interfaces>`, and provide suggestions on :ref:`how to organize your project's repository to look like other repositories that make use of pyqi <organizing-your-repository>`.
+For advanced users, you can next learn about :ref:`how to define new interface types <defining-new-interface-types>` (though this is not something that is ever required).

 How do I get help with pyqi?
 ----------------------------